 Having attended California State University, Dominguez Hills, where she majored in Psychology with a minor in Behavioral Science, Ms. Williams is currently President and founder of the Executive Support Network.
-ESN has been hosting annual foundations roundtables for 20 years connecting heads of nonprofits with funders to build relationships towards an organically progressive acquisition of funding.
-The core foundation of ESN services also extends to capacity-building workshops, advocacy, and empowerment training for executive directors of new and struggling nonprofits in South Los Angeles, and the surrounding communities of Inglewood and Compton.
+ESN has been hosting annual foundations roundtables for 20-plus years connecting heads of nonprofits with funders to build relationships towards an organically progressive acquisition of funding.
+The core foundation of ESN services also extends to capacity-building workshops, advocacy, and empowerment training for executive directors of new and small nonprofits in South Los Angeles, and the surrounding communities of Inglewood and Compton.

 Ms. Williams took an active role in helping to re-establishing the Service Planning Area 6 in South Los Angeles and Compton.
 An active member of Service Planning Area 6 Executive Steering Committee and general membership meetings, she helped to ensure that Service Planning Area 6 activities were funded by L.A.
 County Supervisor of District 2 until 2008.

 Ms. Williams was instrumental in planning and implementing two prodigious community wide events.
 In April 2008, with the help of a committee, Ms. Williams organized and implemented a Parent Leadership Symposium, its attendance totaling 130 parents and youth.
 In October 2008, she and committee members organized and implemented a Youth Summit totaling 125 youth and adults in attendance.